Middle East flight updates: International airlines extend suspensions | The National

 Live updates: Follow the latest news on US-Iran war

-Airlines in the UAE and around the world have suspended and rerouted flights to the Middle East since the start of the US-Israeli war with Iran.
+Airlines in the UAE and around the world continue to suspend, reroute or adjust flights to the Middle East as the US-Israel war with Iran continues to disrupt airspace and aviation networks.

-The escalating situation has led to cancellations, with airlines citing safety concerns and regulatory directives as they monitor developments.
+While Gulf airlines have gradually ramped up operations, international carriers continue to keep flights to the region on pause for the coming weeks and months, with airlines citing safety concerns, airspace restrictions and operational challenges as they monitor developments.

+Weather conditions in the UAE have also prompted advisories this week, adding to delays and uncertainty for passengers.

 Airlines in the Gulf